 - 3. Press and release the Talk button.
 After the beep, say "Yes."
 The HFL response is "Preparing to clear all paired phones, all phonebook entries, the passcode, and restore the defaults in the system setup.
 Say OK to proceed, otherwise say go back or cancel." - 4.
 Press and release the Talk button.
 After the beep, say "OK" to proceed, or say "Go back" or "Cancel." - 5.
-If you said "OK," after a short period of time, the HFL response is, "Please wait until the system is cleared."
-This may take up to about 2 minutes to complete, then the HFL response is, "The system has been cleared.
+If you said "OK," the HFL response is, "Please wait while the system is cleared."
+This may take up to 2 minutes to complete, then the HFL response is, "The system has been cleared.
 Returning to the main menu."